-- 0 Public: Intermediate Service Centers - 1 ROE - 2 Public: Districts3 Nonpublic Schools4 Public: Schools - 6 Public: Sp.
+- 0 Public: Intermediate Service Centers

+- 1 ROE

+- 2 Public: Districts

+- 3 Nonpublic Schools

+- 4 Public: Schools

+- 6 Public: Sp.
 Ed.
 Coop Districts7 Public: Sp.
 Ed.
+Coop Schools

-Coop Schools - 8 Public: Other State-Funded Districts & Schools - A Public: Regional Programs & Schools - B Charter Schools - E Early Childhood (For students ages 3 to less than 7)
+- 8 Public: Other State-Funded Districts & Schools

+- A Public: Regional Programs & Schools

+- B Charter Schools

+- E Early Childhood (For students ages 3 to less than 7)

-Private Facility Code -- Fund Codes B, F, and J Only
+Private Facility Codes -- Fund Codes B, F, and J Only

-If funding is requested under Fund Codes B, F, or J, provide the appropriate three-digit number (code) assigned for the private facility and program of attendance.
-Refer to the current list of Approved Eligible Nonpublic Facilities with Allowable Costs.
-Approval is considered only if the student's primary disability and age match the approved primary disability(ies) and age range served by the private facility or out-of-state public school.
+If funding is requested under Fund Codes B, F, or J, enter the appropriate entity ID number assigned for the private facility and Special Education Program of attendance.
+The current list of approved nonpublic private facilities can be searched at http://webprod1.isbe.net/FacilityInquiry/PrivateFacilitySearch/PFSearch.aspx.
+Approval is provided only if the student's primary disability and age match the approved primary disability(ies) and age range served by the private facility or out-of-state public school.

-Some private facilities have multiple rates, and a separate code has been assigned for each rate.
+Some private facilities have multiple programs and rates with separate entity ID numbers assigned for each program.
 Additionally, facilities approved in prior years may not be approved for the current year.
-It is extremely important that the correct Private Facility Code be used as this code determines the amount of reimbursement available for the student's placement.
+It is extremely important that the correct entity ID Code be used as this code determines the amount of reimbursement available for the student's placement.

 If a student changes private facilities during the school year and will be claimed for a portion of the current school year in both the first and second facilities, add an end date and Exit Code 20.
-Re-enter the student with the second Private Facility Code, completing FACTS information as needed.
-Be sure that the begin date in the second facility is after the end date listed on the FACTS entry for the first Private Facility Code.
+Re-enter the student with the second private facility entity ID code, completing I-Star information as needed.
+Be sure that the begin date in the second facility is after the end date listed on the I-Star entry for the first private facility code.